NIhal964/churn-retention-system/README.md

 Other limitations:

 - Value proxy is `monthly_charges × 12`, not actual CLTV
-- Rescue rate is constant across all customers — in reality, some are more persuadable than others
+- Rescue rate is assumed, not measured — scenario analysis run across 10%, 20%, and 30% to bound the profit estimate.
+No causal estimate is available from observational data alone.
+A randomized experiment (treatment vs control) would be required to measure the true effect.
 - No saturation modeling — the simulation assumes each additional customer still contributes positive expected value, which won't hold at scale

 ---